Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 **ALL user requests (get, update and delete)**

-Here you might want to verify it the logged in user is allowed to handle data about this PID.
-This would be some important security layer to prevent manipulations in local client to retrieve or manipulate data of PIDs the user is not allowed to.
+Here you might want to verify it the logged in user is allowed to handle data about this VID.
+This would be some important security layer to prevent manipulations in local client to retrieve or manipulate data of VIDs the user is not allowed to.
 Here, please forward the request only if the user is allowed to.
-Please follow the protocol description above and, if not allowed, send some status "INVALID" and code 7 (pid not found).
+Please follow the protocol description above and, if not allowed, send some status "INVALID" and code 7 (vid not found).

 Please see examples/ folder in this repository to find a PHP example about